Skip to main content

 • recording participant satisfaction surveys.

-From 1 September 2020, adult training activities can only be performed if it is notified and permitted.
+From 1 September 2020, adult training activities can only be performed if it is notified and authorised.
 Adult training organisations can request notification and authorisation of the training activity via the Data Reporting System of Adult Training and they shall fulfil their data reporting obligations in this system.

 IKK Innovative Training Support Centre